Innovation-Information-Initiative/Open-Innovation-Dataset-Index/datasets/openalex.md

 ---
+contributors:
+- MAG
+- Crossref
+- OurResearch
+- Heather Piwowar
-contributors: MAG, Crossref, OurResearch, Heather Piwowar, Jason Priem
+- Jason Priem
 cost: None
 description: OpenAlex is a free and open catalog of the world's scholarly papers, researchers, journals, and institutions — along with all the ways they're connected